 I am a PhD candidate at the University of Virginia, where I study American politics.
 My dissertation research focuses on how political communication affects public opinion and political behavior in the realm of economic policy.
-I argue that individuals’ perceptions of local economic context and the credibility of political communications shape support for redistributive policy.
-Other work in progress includes research on political compromise, spillover effects in political advertising, informal political behavior, poll accuracy, and policy diffusion.
-I’ve also published research on the attitudinal effects of police accreditation.
+I argue that individuals’ perceptions of local economic context and the credibility of political communications jointly shape support for redistributive policy.
+Other work in progress includes research on political compromise, spillover effects of political advertising, informal political behavior, poll accuracy, and policy diffusion.
+I’ve also published research on the effects of graphical representations of economic information and the ways that agency accreditation shapes bureaucratic behavior.

 I can be reached via ahughes (at) virginia.edu